santipabWannakiri/aws-sdk-temporary-credentials/README.md

 ## AWS IAM Identity Center (successor to AWS Single Sign-On)
 According to the table above, in order to use short-term credentials, we need to configure AWS IAM Identity Center (Successor to AWS Single Sign-On).
 So what is the IAM Identity Center?

+When an organization decided to move to developing software based on cloud services.
+In the beginning, they might use just a few services, and this is okay because we just need one account for managing all of them.\
+However, since the organization continues to use AWS Cloud, They develop many projects in parallel on the AWS Cloud.
+There are many departments involved in the projects, and many people have access to the AWS Cloud.
+According to this scenario, if you still use one account, it's really difficult to manage and control things like security, cost, and scalability.